 The Aer Lingus Card has no foreign transaction fees and offers contactless payment, but does the rewards structure actually warrant putting spending on the card?
 Generally I’d say no, but it does depend, as I’ll get into below.

-When paying with the Aer Lingus Card, for the first 18 months new cardmembers can earn 5x Avios per dollar spent on purchases with Aer Lingus, British Airways, Iberia, and LEVEL.
-After that, you’ll earn 3x Avios per dollar spent.
-This is a fairly good return on that spending, but there are other great credit cards for airfare purchases.
+When paying with the Aer Lingus Card, you’ll earn 3x Avios per dollar spent on purchases with Aer Lingus, British Airways, Iberia, and LEVEL.

-When paying with the Aer Lingus Card, for the first 18 months new cardmembers can earn 3x Avios per dollar spent on hotel accommodations when paid directly to the hotel.
-After that, you’ll earn 2x Avios per dollar spent.
+When paying with the Aer Lingus Card, you’ll earn 2x Avios per dollar spent on hotel accommodations when paid directly to the hotel.
 This applies across all hotel groups.
 That’s better than nothing, but there are better credit cards for hotel purchases.

 1x Avios Per Dollar Spent On Other Purchases